-Michelle Obama's 'Becoming' Follow-Up Book Will Get You In Your Feelings
+Michelle Obama Has A New ‘Becoming’ Book That Will Get You In Your Feelings

 Whether you were one of the millions who immediately bought a copy of Michelle Obama's bestseller, Becoming, back in 2018 or you're still waiting for an excuse to finally read it, a new journal accompaniment to the memoir promises to make the experience all the more personal.
 Michelle Obama's Becoming follow-up book, which will be titled Becoming: A Guided Journal for Discovering Your Voice, basically encourages you to get in your feelings and reflect on your future with a journaling companion to the OG memoir.